Writing short utilities in other languages

 Of course, Java and a range of other HLLs could be used for the tasks above.

-- with direct access to the command-line.
+Direct access to command-line.

 PHP can be used as a command-line scripting language.

 I tend to write my short utilities in Shell.